SoJuSo/k-age-calculator/README.md

 # 📚Init Project

-If you enter the following command in the terminal, the project will be installed and started
+If you enter the following command in the terminal, the project will be installed and launched

 ```bash
 git clone https://github.com/SoJuSo/k-age-calculator.git && cd k-age-calculator